wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-service/includes/1-why-power-bi.md

 ![Image of Power BI alert](../media/1-1/power-bi-alert.png)

-Power BI sends you an email when the value increases or decreases past the limit that you set.
+Power BI sends you an email when the value passes any upper or lower limit that you set.

 Power BI can enable everyone—not just data specialists—with real insight into what is happening.
 It allows you, as a consumer, to make better and more informed decisions.